-The Union Street Festival is one of the largest outdoor neighborhood fairs in SF every summer.
-The 2017 fair is on Saturday, June 3 and Sunday, June 4 in SF's Marina District.
+The Union Street Festival is one of the largest outdoor San Francisco neighborhood fairs every summer.
+The 2018 fair is on Saturday, June 2 and Sunday, June 3 in SF's Marina District.

 From 10am to 6pm both days, you can listen to live music, sample goodies from local restaurants, and try new craft beers and wines.
 You can also view and buy art, photography, and other unique items from the more than 100 boutique vendors.

 This year will once again feature special areas including Fashion, Technology, Local Exhibits, Crafts, and Health and Fitness.

 You can also sample craft beer and wine in three dedicated pavilions throughout the Union Street Festival.
 Although it is free to enter, there is an additional cost to taste the beer and wines in these pavilions.

 All activities are on Union Street between Gough and Fillmore Streets.

 The Union Street Festival offers two stages of live music and entertainment each year.
 The main stage is on Union Street at Webster.
 On this stage, you will find live music all weekend long.